-We do not advocate term time holidays and we expect all holidays, visits to see family etc. to take place during the school closure periods.
+We cannot authorise any term time holidays and so expect all holidays, visits to see family etc. to take place during the school closure periods.
 All school holiday dates are published to parents one year in advance.
-If you do need to go away in an emergency, there are forms to complete at the school office, which should be completed in advance.
+If you do need to go away in an emergency, there are forms to complete at the school office, which MUST be completed in advance.
 Holiday requests during term time are not usually granted apart from those with very exceptional circumstances.

-If holidays are taken during term time without permission, this could result in a penalty notice and parents may be fined.
+Any holidays taken during term time without permission could result in a penalty notice and parents may be fined.